Workflow Engine (2026): Eliminate 40 Hours/Week of Manual Work

 Integrating with Everything

 Workflows are only useful if they can talk to your existing systems.
-We build integrations following REST API best practices with pretty much every common business tool: CRMs, accounting software, project management, communication platforms, ERPs, and dozens more.
+We build integrations following REST API best practices with nearly every common business tool: CRMs, accounting software, project management, communication platforms, ERPs, and dozens more.

 For systems that don't have clean APIs, we get creative.
 Legacy systems, file-based interfaces, partner systems that haven't been updated since 2005.
 Whatever it takes to get the data flowing.